jennabagcal/candidates/README.md

 <p>A challenge we faced was combing through each of the candidate's extensive tax proposals and choosing which details to include.
 Creating the tabs from scratch was also a challenge, since we haven't learned the coding for that in class.
 We tried a few codes that were intially not responsive, until we found the bootstrap code that worked.
 We used that code as a skeleton for our own tabs.</p>

 <p>Another challenge was trying to input links that would open in a new page instead of on the same page.
 This can be accomplished by adding target="_blank" next to the web address.</p>

+<p>Creating the calculator was very difficult as well.
+Since our current tax code (and the propsed codes of Clinton and Sanders) rely on many income brakets, the functions are long and a little confusing to read.</p>

+<p>The calculator is broken up into a series of functions that calculates income tax based on user imput.
+Each function corresponds to the stated tax plan of each candidate.</p>

+<p>Additionally, we had to turn to JS Fiddle to get some help troubleshooting issues with the calculator.
+Unfortunately, I (Shane) was trying to figure out why the calculator was only returning results for 2016, Ted Cruz, Hilary Clinton, and Marco Rubio when I somehow broke the entire calculator.
+As of deadline, I haven't fixed the problem and am reaching out for some help.</p>